 Disclaimer – I work in Camden…. and I never get bored of it.
 There’s is such a vibrant buzz about the place.
 It is great place to take teens who are bored by regular sightseeing.
 I walk along the canal from Kings Cross right into the heart of Camden Lock.
 If you are lucky you might get to see my friend Mr Heron, star of my instagram feed, he is often hanging around pretending not to notice me taking photos of him.

 Once in Camden you can mooch around the market or escape to the back streets for a street art tour.
 I wrote a post about this a while back : https://staycationer.co.uk/2017/04/25/camdens-secret-street-art/

-But the outdoor gallery is always changing and here’s a selection of some of my current favourites :
+The outdoor gallery is always changing, but here’s a selection of some of my favourites :